 Where to eat stroopwafels in Amsterdam

-For the traditionalists in you, and if you don’t have time to make the trip to Gouda, then head on over to the Original Stroopwafel stand in the Albert Cuyp Markt in Amsterdam.
+For the traditionalists, and if you don’t have time to make the trip to Gouda, then head on over to Rudi’s Original Stroopwafel stand in the Albert Cuyp Markt in Amsterdam.
 The founder learnt how to make traditional stroopwafels in Gouda.
 They say, “An original stroopwafel should include special spices and real butter and shouldn’t taste too sweet.”
-Curious?
-Go check them out!

 Where to eat stroopwafels in Rotterdam